 The Cantrells’ gift helped fund a new soccer field for the kids of Mission of Hope, as well as a multi-purpose building.

-In 2018, they gave the rental property to NCF for their Giving Fund.
+In 2018, they gave the rental property to NCF for their Giving Fund (donor-advised fund).
 Several months later, when the house sold in early 2019, the sale proceeds went into their Giving Fund at NCF, and they completed their donation to Mission of Hope early.

 Ryan had told Andrew (and Andrew hadn’t forgotten), “If you believe that God owns it all, then the question is not how much you’re giving to the kingdom.
 It’s how much of the King’s money you’re keeping for yourself.”

 Andrew says having a Giving Fund has helped them open doors and give in different areas in a way that can have the most impact.
 So now, when an opportunity comes up, “We’re not getting caught up in the decision of, ‘I don’t know, we’re really tight right now.'”
-The money is already designated.
+The money is already in the Giving Fund, ready to be granted.

 When friends are going on missions trips, they’re prepared.
-“We have a Fund for that,” Stephanie says.
-“We know it’s already designated for giving.
+“We have a fund for that,” Stephanie says.
+“We know it’s already dedicated for giving.
 So when we get an opportunity to give, it’s easy.”

 Meanwhile, there’s a new multi-purpose building and a new soccer field in Haiti that the Cantrell family will always be a part of because when God impacted their life plans, and even their backup plan, they chose to give generously for a cause they loved.